RichardGomer/kleio/README.md

 Create a new S3 bucket and a blank MySQL database and then fill in S3/MySQL credentials in config.php

+The API requires a secret to be supplied (in the pass URL argument) for most operations.
+These secrets must be set up in config.php - The strings listed are sha256 hashes of the secrets that clients will provide.
+To disable authentication, just set $apisecrets to false.

 ## Usage